 Home cooked Japanese meals

 *Rooms are shared with one other person.
 Unfortunately, there is no opportunity for single rooms.
 The first and last nights are hotel accommodation in Tokyo (please make your own arrangements) and the remaining 10 nights are farmhouse accommodation in Fujino.

-The workshop is limited to 11 people, We are now full for 2019, sorry.
+The workshop is limited to 12 people, limited places remaining.